 Don’t miss out on the opportunity to witness and experience a city speeding through economic development and globalization!

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 The University of Michigan-SJTU Joint Institute offers two undergraduate programs in Mechanical Engineering or Electrical & Computer Engineering taught in English by faculty with graduate degrees from leading world institutions.

 As a Summer Engineering student, you will take 10-12 credits per semester.
 You are required to enroll in:

-University of Michigan–SJTU Joint Institute courses are typically worth 4 credits each.
 Course offerings vary semester to semester.
-Below is a sample list of past engineering offerings:
+Below is a sample list of courses past students have taken:

-Please visit the Joint Institute's website for more information on course offerings and syllabi: http://umji.sjtu.edu.cn/academics/courses/
+Please visit the Joint Institute's website for more information on present course offerings and syllabi: http://umji.sjtu.edu.cn/present-course-offerings/

 Shanghai Jiao Tong University (SJTU) is consistently ranked as one of the top five universities in China.
 Its Mechanical Engineering program is ranked first nationally.
 The Engineering program will be based on the engineering campus of SJTU, in southwest Shanghai.

 This program is organized in cooperation with the University of Michigan-SJTU Joint Institute.
 Founded in 2006 as a strategic global partnership between the two universities, the Joint Institute’s objective is to develop innovative and highly reputable education and research programs in the engineering field.